camdenflater/BikeStores/README.md

 # BikeStores
-SQL query authoring and Power BI visualizing using sample database BikeStores
+T-SQL query authoring and Microsoft Power BI visualizing using sample database 'BikeStores'

-Objective: Use SQL to analyze data and solve real world data reporting and modeling needs
+Objective: Use SQL to analyze data and solve real world data reporting and modeling needs for a made up bike retail company

 Tools Used: SQL Server Management Studio, Microsoft Power BI